LLCs And Taxes For Expat Amazon Sellers

 American expats, entrepreneurs, and digital nomads should look beyond the familiar.
 They should explore an offshore company in a low tax jurisdiction.
 If you have no office, employees, or dependent agents in the States, then an offshore company might work for selling on Amazon.

 Incorporating in a place such as Hong Kong, where sellers can easily buy their stock from China and resell in the U.S. would be a way to use a great jurisdiction to create an optimal situation.
-The effective corporate American tax rate is 10.5% and the owner can receive a $100,000 salary free of income, social security and Medicare taxes thanks to the FEIE.
+The effective corporate American tax rate is 10.5% and the owner can receive around a $130,000 salary free of income, social security and Medicare taxes thanks to the FEIE.

 Some structures even use a consolidated hybrid, where a foreign corporation owns a US LLC which is a disregarded entity.
 The optimal structure depends on the permanent establishment rules in the tax treaties the US has many with foreign countries.
 Please consult your tax advisor, as each situation is different.
 There is no one size fits all solution.